- Improved: Ability to increase the ping timeout and specify a number of ping attempts before giving up

 - Fixed: Bug when saving an action with the filter.
 The filter was not saved.

-- Added: You can now deploy the service pack 1 for Windows XP but you need to use the SP1a release available at the following URL:
+- Added: You can now deploy the service pack 1 for Windows XP but you need to use the SP1a release.

 - Reminder: The first release of the SP1 cannot be deployed with RemoteExec because in some cases the installation stuck and the remote computer becomes corrupted after a reboot (blue screen).